nextgraph-org/nextgraph-rs/ng-app/README.md

 # NextGraph apps (Linux, MacOS, Windows, Android, iOS, web)

-NextGraph native apps use the Tauri framework.
+All the apps are based on Svelte and share the same code.

-All the native apps are using an embedded WebView that renders a Svelte app.
+The native apps are using the Tauri framework with an embedded WebView to render the Svelte app.

 ## Install